mikelytaev/wave-propagation/README.md

-# Radio wave propagation library for python 3
+# Radio wave propagation framework for python 3

 The following methods are implemented: